karnatambindu/Module-15/README.md

 # ALGORITHM:
 Start the program.

-Define function _build_bst_from_sorted_values(sorted_values) → recursively build a Binary Search Tree (BST) from a sorted list.
+1.Define function _build_bst_from_sorted_values(sorted_values) → recursively build a Binary Search Tree (BST) from a sorted list.

-Define function left_subtree(l) → print the left subtree of the BST.
+2.Define function left_subtree(l) → print the left subtree of the BST.

-Take user input for the number of elements.
+3.Take user input for the number of elements.

-Store the values in a list a.
+4.Store the values in a list a.

-Sort the list a.
+5.Sort the list a.

-Pass the sorted list to _build_bst_from_sorted_values() → construct the BST.
+6.Pass the sorted list to _build_bst_from_sorted_values() → construct the BST.

-Print the postorder traversal of the BST.
+7.Print the postorder traversal of the BST.

-Call left_subtree(l) → print the left subtree of the BST.
+8.Call left_subtree(l) → print the left subtree of the BST.

-Check if the tree is a BST using the is_bst property.
+9.Check if the tree is a BST using the is_bst property.

-End the program.
+10.End the program.
 # PROGRAM
 ```
 from binarytree import Node